 Famous across the state for its hot springs, mineral pools, mud baths, and massage packages, Calistoga is Napa’s #1 spot for spas.
-The original inhabitants of the area, the Wappo Indians, recognized the healing properties of the local waters.
+The original inhabitants of the area, the Wappo Indians, recognized the local waters’ healing properties.
 Today there are hot springs resorts to fit every taste and budget.
-Many of them offer day use guests use of their facilities.
+Many of them offer day-use guests use of their facilities.

 Indian Springs Calistoga

-Indian Springs Resort sits on the site of the original spa in the Napa Valley and dates back to 1860.
+Indian Springs Resort sits on the original spa site in the Napa Valley and dates back to 1860.
 The 17-acre property contains four thermal geysers that produce hot mineral water.
-The waters are used to fill the resort’s pool and to create a unique mud for the baths.
+The waters are used to fill the resort’s pool and to create unique mud for the baths.
 Indian Springs mineral and mud baths are reputed to release toxins while relaxing and rejuvenating you.
-Indian Springs is located at 1712 Lincoln Ave, Calistoga California.
+Indian Springs is located at 1712 Lincoln Ave, Calistoga, California.
 Website.